Moist Date Nut Bread

 - Preheat Oven & Prep Tin: Preheat your oven to 356ºF (180ºC) fan-forced.
 Grease a 10-inch x 6-inch (25cm x 15cm) loaf tin with butter and line it with parchment paper.
 For non-stick tins, line the base with parchment and lightly grease and flour the sides for smooth cake release.
 Set aside.

-- Prepare Dates: Chop the dates into small pieces; I prefer using scissors for ease.
-Place the chopped dates in a large mixing bowl and cover them with boiling water.
+- Prepare Dates: In a large mixing bowl, add chopped dates and cover them with the boiling water.
 Let them stand for 10 minutes to soften.
+Do not drain the soaking liquid as it will be incorporated into the batter.

 - Mix Wet Ingredients: Whisk the sugar, oil, egg and the brandy (optional – if using) directly into the bowl with the softened dates and their soaking liquid.